Hazelfire/Tutoring/AidanStynes.md

 Interested in math for Medicine and Sport Sciences!
 Requires a lot of math.

-Last tutoring session: 12th of May 4:00pm - 5:00pm
+Last tutoring session: 26th of May 4:00pm - 5:00pm

-Next tutoring session: 19th of May 4:00pm - 5:00pm
+Next tutoring session: 2nd of June 4:00pm - 5:00pm

-Charity: Smith Foundation, (donated $60)
+Charity: Smith Foundation, (donated $80)

-Up to factoring cubics

 ### Goal for next tutoring session
-Get booklet done by next week!
+None so far

 ### Notes for 21st of April
 Seems mighty competent for needing math tutoring, but remain humble and curious!